Las Vegas has become one of the top destinations for foodies. But you don’t have to break the bank to fill your tummy.

 Currently Chayo’s Happy Hour is daily from 2-6pm, with 2 for $5 tacos, $5 wings or mini nacho plate, $2 Dos Equis or Azulitas beer, and $5 margaritas.

 Aside from the delicious Mexican food, Chayo has an awesome rooftop overlooking the LINQ promenade AND a mechanical rooster.
-Yes, rooster!!
+And yes, I meant rooster!!

 For a quick and filling breakfast, check out Eggslut at The Cosmopolitan.

-Seriously, Eggslut has the BEST egg sandwiches and is one of my favorite quick and cheap meals in Las Vegas.
+Seriously, Eggslut has the BEST egg sandwiches and is one of my favorite places to eat in Las Vegas on a budget.

 Beware – the line at Eggslut can be a bit insane, depending on when you go.
 I foolishly thought I’d be in and out on a Sunday at around 11am.